 If you like making smaller books, in sizes like 5 x 7 and 4 x 6, this is a great way to gain a large amount of signatures with just one ream of paper.

-I know what you're thinking though - How do you print on these odd sizes?
-What type of printer do you use?
-I'll answer that and more in my next post - All Things Printers & Printing.
+I know what you're thinking though - What type of printer do you use?
+I'll answer that and more in my next post - The Ultimate Guide to Printing.

 Happy Book Binding!

 Questions??
 Feel free to comment below or contact me via the web site.